Ridge Regeneration Springfield MA

 A full thickness flap is created on the gum tissue by making strategic incisions in the region where the bone is to be augmented.
 When the dentist has access to the defective bone region, the graft material will be put in place and a reinforced membrane will be fixed in place to keep the bone graft in position.
 This protective membrane is usually anchored with tacks to ensure that it does not move or becomes displaced during recovery.
 The flap will then be closed over the membrane and will be sutured closed.
 It will take about 8 to 12 weeks for ridge regeneration to be complete, with a reevaluation usually done at the nine-month mark using a CAT scan to determine whether new bone tissue was successfully grown in the area.

 To learn more about bone grafts and ridge generation, call our office or fill out the contact form.
-We serve patients from Springfield, Longmeadow, Ludlow, Westfield, Boston, Chicopee and Northampton MA, as well as patients from the Connecticut area.
+We serve patients from Springfield, Longmeadow, Ludlow, Westfield, Boston, Wilburham, Chicopee and Northampton, Massachusetts, as well as patients from the Connecticut area.
 Call today!